 Fly-tipping is not only illegal, it’s a fire hazard for our communities.
-We need the public to report large amounts of waste at Dumb Dumpers or call the stop line on 0300 777 2292.
+We need the public to report large amounts of waste by contacting their local authority.
 In particular, be careful not to store bins or sacks up against your home as fire can quickly spread to buildings.

 Refuse bags, combustible materials or items of furniture shouldn’t ever be stored in common areas such as stairways, corridors or drying rooms within a building.
 By keeping these areas clear it will protect your escape routes and reduce the risk of deliberate fires.

 Find out more about fly-tipping, rubbish and refuse fires, and for more information for parents and carers on keeping children safe from fire.